nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 *Fitness cost of extended mate starch*

-If the inactivity of termites with extended mate search comes from energy depletion, extended search causes long-term fitness costs, as well as a reduction of searching efficiency.
+If the inactivity of termites with extended mate search comes from energy depletion, extended search causes long-term fitness costs, in addition to the reduction of searching efficiency.
 We found that extended mating search incurs the cost of colony foundation success.
 The colony foundation success was significantly reduced in termite pairs that experienced three days extended search, compared with those found a colony just after swarming (GLMM, LRT, sex: χ<sup>2</sup><sub>1</sub> = 4.02, *P* = 0.04; Fig. 2B).
 Also, even after the successful colony foundations, pairs with extended mate search had the significantly smaller number of offspring (GLMM, LRT, sex: χ<sup>2</sup><sub>1</sub> = 4.14, *P* = 0.04, Fig. 2C).
-Thus, the termites with extended mate search are less attractive options for other termites to make a pair.

-Although termites with extended mate search do not perform well after colony foundations, they performed as well as the termites just after swarming as a tandem pairing partner candidate during mate choice.
+Thus, even after the mate search period, extended mate search adversely impacted the performance of the colony foundation.

+The termites with extended mate search should be less attractive options for other termites to make a pair because they perform less during colony foundations.
+We then tested if the extended search incurred the additional cost by reducing the competitiveness during partner selection.
+We presented two females (or two males) who experienced extended mate search (old) or just after swarming (new) to a new male (or a female).
+Then, we observed which tandem pairing, new-new or new-old, was observed after 10 minutes.
+We found that termites with extended mate search performed as well as the termites just after swarming as a tandem pairing partner candidate during mate choice.
+There was no significant difference between old and new males (Binomial test, old:new = 19:10, *P* = 0.14) and between old and new females (Binomial test, old:new = 17:12, *P* = 0.46).

+Interestingly, termites after extended mate search had larger fresh body weight than termites just after swarming.
+Termite alates lose weight by evacuating water just before the swarming to improve their flight and dispersal capacity.
+Thus, termites with extended mate search can gain weight by getting water in their body.
+Because heavier termites often tend to obtain a partner if they have multiple individuals around (refs), termites with extended mate search might compensate for the cost of mate search by collecting water.

 ![](media/image2.png)

+> **Figure 2.** The long-term cost of extended mate search in termites.
-> **Figure 2.** Comparison of colony foundation success between alates
+> (A) Comparison of colony foundation success and (B) number of
+> offspring between alates just after swarming (0-day) and after three
+> days of mate search (3-day).
+(C) Comparison of fresh body weight
-> just after swarming and after three days of mate search.
+> between alates just after swarming (0-day) and after three days of
+> mate search (3-day). \* indicates statistically significant
+> differences (GLMM or LMM, *P* \< 0.05).

 *Changes in tandem pairing after extended mate search*

-Extended mate search in isolation dramatically increased the motivation of tandem running behavior in termites.
+Finally, we investigated how extended mate search alters the decision-making of termites after encountering mating partners.
+We introduced 40 termites that experienced extended mate search or just after swarming to a large experimental arena (ø = 600 mm) and then observed the dynamics of tandem pairing.
+We found that extended mate search in isolation dramatically increased the motivation of tandem running behavior in termites.
 In total, we observed 219 tandem runs for termites just after swarming (166 heterosexual, 36 male-male, one female-female tandem run, and 16 tandems with \>2 individuals), while 679 for termites that experienced 72 hours of mate search (564 heterosexual, 30 male-male, six female-female, and 79 tandems with \>2 individuals), during 30 minutes observations.
 Termites with extended mate search showed significantly larger number of heterotrophic tandem